How to stop $10,000 mistakes at compile time

 Summary

-Currency conversion bugs in financial systems are expensive.
-A single missed minor-to-major conversion can mean sending 100x the intended amount.
-Flavored types eliminate this class of bug entirely at zero runtime cost.
+A unit mismatch destroyed a $327 million spacecraft.
+In financial systems, a single missed minor-to-major conversion can mean sending 100x the intended amount.
+Flavored types eliminate this entire class of bug at zero runtime cost.
 The compiler catches unit mismatches before they reach QA, let alone production.
-For any organization handling financial transactions across multiple integration points, this is a direct reduction in operational risk and audit exposure.
+For any organization handling financial transactions, scientific computations, or cross-system integrations, this is a direct reduction in operational risk.